 We welcome students who have left Minnesota State University Moorhead for one or more semesters and would like to return.
 A returning student is not someone who was admitted but never registered for classes at MSUM.

-Funding is available through College or State Work Study, Federal Perkins, Federal Direct, Federal PLUS, SELF, or private loan programs.
-Priority for work and Perkins goes to first degree students.
+Funding is available through Federal or State Work Study, Federal Direct, Federal PLUS, SELF, or private loan programs.
+Priority for work goes to first degree students.
 Requirements in those programs may limit eligibility.

 Graduate students must be admitted to a graduate degree program to be considered for graduate level funding.
 Awards are based on full time enrollment in graduate level courses (not undergraduate).
 Full time for graduate students is 8 credits; half time is 6 credits.